anandhu-co-in/bradsmernstack_crash/README.md

 clened up front end, also setup the 3 key pages of our apps, set the routes to them, also used fontawesome icons through react-icons library

 form setups, concurrently

+😪, i blindly followed him and comppleted the register, login, logout things.. should deep dive and understand how things work